 After taking out your mortgage you'll pay an initial interest rate for a set period of time.
 This rate can be fixed (guaranteed not to change) or variable (may increase or decrease).
-Two and five-year deal periods are the most common.

 There are two main types of variable-rate mortgage: tracker mortgages and discount mortgages.